 New York City offers free, voluntary services for families struggling with economic scarcity, parenting, mental health concerns, substance misuse, family conflict, and domestic violence.
 Year after year, families that participate in prevention services continue to have strong results–among families with the greatest level of need, children were far less likely to experience maltreatment or a foster care placement if they participated in prevention services.
 These services seem to be particularly impactful when families access them, early and voluntarily, through referrals from staff at hospitals, schools, and community-based organizations.

-Building on past initiatives to encourage H+H staff to connect families to prevention services directly, PPL will aim to make the prevention services referral process more accessible, family-friendly, and scalable across the H+H systems.
+Building on past initiatives to encourage H+H staff to connect families to prevention services directly, PPL created tools to make the prevention services referral process more accessible, family-friendly, and scalable across the H+H systems.

 Interviews